dshetty100/Bikesharing/README.md

 ### 3. Peak Hour Usage in August
 The chart below displays the number of bike rides initiated during each hour of the day for the month of August.
-One observes that the buke usage peaks during morning rush hour and evening end-of-workday commute times.
+One observes that the bike usage peaks during morning rush hour and evening end-of-workday commute times.
 The usage is low between 2 AM and 5 AM.
 This would be the best times to conduct bike repairs and redistribution of bikes from full stations to less-full stations.

 ![Figure1](/Images/peak_hour.png)